KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 ### Tabular vs Deep Reinforcement Learning methods
 As stated before, the Markov chain model allows for a more sophisticated simulation of the market in comparison to the simple probabilistic model.

-We now set up a larger market making problem (the trading interval is 200 times longer) which makes it possible to compare tabular and deep reinforcement learning methods.
+We now set up a larger market making problem (the trading interval is 200 times longer), which makes it possible to compare tabular and deep reinforcement learning methods.
 Since there is no analytically optimal strategy in this model, we once again included some benchmarking strategies in order to better grasp the results.

 > *best single run* - The Q-learning/DDQN was run 8 seperate times, this was the best (in terms of average reward) of those 8 Q-learning/DDQN strategies
 >